ofir121/Survival_Analysis/README.md

 # Survival analysis of mRNA expression dataset

 The analysis is divided into 3 parts.
-Each part is divided into function which runs from the main functions.
+Each part is divided into function which runs from the main function.
 Each part functions are noted by a comment (#Part x)

-External libraries uses (Need to be installed): matplotlib, lifelines, scipy, statsmodels, sklearn, panadas, numpy
+External libraries that were used (Need to be installed): matplotlib, lifelines, scipy, statsmodels, sklearn, panadas, numpy

-#### Run the script using: "python main.py" (After installing necessary libraries)
+#### Running the script using: "python main.py" (After installing necessary libraries)

+Below you will find the output files for each part and all the answers to the exercise questions.

 ## Task 1